Batang Kali massacre: Background

 After World War II, the British returned to Malaya to recover control from Japanese military forces.
 During the war, the British government had supported the guerrillas who continued to fight against the Japanese forces.
 However, following VJ Day in August 1945, many resistance units did not completely disband.
 The groups instead became the foundation for the independence movement against British rule in Malaya.
 Some guerrillas turned from agitation to communism and began targeting British commercial interests in the colony by attacking rubber plantations and tin mines.
 By June 1948, escalating violence and the assassinations of several prominent British landowners led colonial authorities in Malaya to declare an "Emergency".

 That gave the Royal Malaysia Police and government greater powers and flexibility in combating the insurgents.
 Although the British had extensive experience in jungle warfare, most recently in the Burma Campaign during World War II, military leaders had not formalized their experience into a specific jungle warfare curriculum.

-Training on soldiers' obligations under international law was minimal or even non-existent.
-Basic training for the troops focused on infantry skills, not their ability to judge the appropriateness of orders in the context of international law.
+Training on soldiers' obligations under principles of international humanitarian law was minimal or even non-existent.
+Basic training for the troops focused on infantry skills, not their ability to judge the appropriateness of orders in the context of the law of war.
 The specific jungle warfare training included shooting exercises where soldiers had to quickly distinguish between "enemy" and "friendly" targets, but otherwise continued the focus on infantry skills.
 Michael Gilbert, a member of the Suffolk Regiment, said that his training "[was] teaching you how to march, how to handle a rifle, and how to behave in a soldierly manner."
 Raymond Burdett, another member of the Suffolk Regiment, reflected on his experience and said that the trainers sought "to get us to follow instructions, not to question commands."

 The quality of officers in the Scots Guards at the time was poor, with high turnover, and some platoon commanders resented being sent to fight a colonial war when they had been trained to fight a war in Europe.
 The patrol that committed the massacre was led by two sergeants, one with little experience; this was deemed highly unusual by its soldiers.
 Further, the regimental culture of the Scots Guards looked down on patrols, and the regiment's record of successes against the MNLA was poor before the massacre.

+At the time of the massacre, no international law existed that dealt with non-international armed conflict.
+Two years prior to the massacre, the judges at the Nuremberg trials, which were established by the victorious Allies after World War II, stated that "the laws and customs of war apply between belligerents, but not domestically".
+The 1949 Geneva Conventions included Common Article 3, which is a "mini-convention" applicable to non-international armed conflict and simply prohibits the murder of non-combatants under the physical control or custody of State or non-state forces.
+However, Britain ratified the Geneva Conventions in 1957, owning much of its reluctance to apply Common Article 3 to its colonial wars.